San Agustin Chuch. The Oldest Stone Church in the Philippines.

 Below is the list of the general new normal guidelines/rules when touring around Intramuros.

 - No Mask, No Entry.
 When leaving your house, make sure that you’re wearing a face mask properly.
-Your face mask should be covering your nose and reaches the bottom of your chin.
+Your face mask should be covering your nose and reaching the bottom of your chin.
 Some establishments also require the wearing of face shields.

 - Maintain physical distancing.
 Keep a 1-meter distance between you and others at all times.